stardustsuperwizard/openbattlesystem/openbattlerules.md

 If any of the current players units are in the status of fallback, they may opt to take a Morale Check at this time to regroup.
   * Success: If the unit passes their morale check, squad status will be changed to normal the squad may continue on with the rest of the turn.
-  * Failure: If the unit has failed their morale check, then the squad statis will remain the same and will act according to the rules of the squad status.
+  * Failure: If the unit has failed their morale check, then the squad status will remain the same and will act according to the rules of the squad status.

 ## Movement Phase
 Each unit on the board makes a standard movement, plus or minus any modifiers.